-Update: The application was deferred at the May Planning Committee to allow Members to visit the site.
+Update: The application was initially deferred at the May Planning Committee to allow Members to visit the site on 9 June at 8.45am.
+At the June Planning Committee the application was deferred for Officers to enter into discussions with the applicant about retaining a number of original features of the house.